Gottlieb Daimler: Grandfather clock engine (1885)

-First automobile 1886
+First automobile (1886)

 Independently of each other, Karl Benz and Gottlieb Daimler each produced an automobile in 1886, both in Germany, about 60 miles apart.

 About sixty miles away in Mannheim, Karl Benz built an automobile using an integral design for a motorized vehicle with one of his own engines.
 He was granted a patent for his motorwagen on 29 January 1886.

 When this proved the engine capable of driving a vehicle, Daimler devised a 1.1 hp single and ordered a Wimpff und Söhne four-seater phaeton to house it.
 Daimler's engine was installed by Maschinenfabrik Esslingen and drove the rear wheels through a dual-ratio belt drive.

 On 8 March 1886, Daimler and Maybach secretly brought an American Model coach made by Wilhelm Wimpff and Sohn into the house, telling the neighbors it was a birthday gift for Mrs. Daimler.
 Maybach supervised the installation of a larger 1.1 hp 462 cc (70 × 120 mm) version of the Grandfather Clock engine into this stagecoach and it became the first four-wheeled vehicle to reach 16 km/h.
 The engine power was transmitted by a set of belts.
-As with the motorcycle, it was tested on the road to Untertürkheim where nowadays the Mercedes-Benz Arena, formerly called the Gottlieb-Daimler-Stadion, is situated.
+As with the motorcycle, it was tested on the road to Untertürkheim where nowadays the MHPArena, formerly called the Gottlieb-Daimler-Stadion, is situated.

 Driven by Daimler's desire to use the engine as many ways as possible, Daimler and Maybach used the engine in other types of transport including: